 While watching your Vizio TV, you may have noticed a slight delay in the audio coming from your Vizio TV.
 This can be quite annoying, especially if you’re trying to watch a fast-paced show or movie.

-You might think your TV is defective, but it’s far more likely that you’ve got a sound delay issue on your hands.
+You might think your TV is defective, but it’s far more likely that you have a sound delay issue.
 This affects many Vizio TVs.
-You might just need to set a few settings to fix the problem.
+You might need to set a few settings to fix the problem.

 Why Is My Sound Delayed On My Vizio TV?

 Your Vizio TV can only output digital audio.
-This means it’s not a true digital sound system but instead just a digital audio receiver.
+This means it’s not a digital sound system but a digital audio receiver.
 This causes a slight delay in the audio until the TV has time to decode and process it.